-Have you ever wondered how some of the showstoppers figure out the request-for-proposal (RFP) process?
-They’ve created an impactful experience with an awesome trade show exhibit – the high fives all around say it all.
+Have you ever wondered how to maximize your RFP Results to get the best partner possible?
+You see competitors of yours who’ve created an impactful experience with an awesome trade show exhibit – at the end of the install, there are high fives all around.

 You’re looking for the perfect design, a strong team, and a great partnership.
-There are a lot of details to think about, so let’s start from the top because you’re not the only thing that’s been in lockdown during COVID-19 — your exhibit booth has been patiently waiting to see the light of day too.
+There are a lot of details to think about, so let’s start from the top.

 Unchartered territory: resurrecting the RFP and design process